 Ultherapy uses ultrasound energy to directly stimulate collagen production by changing the temperature under the skin.
 Collagen is a protein normally found in the skin and is responsible for keeping the skin tight.
 Ultherapy is non-invasive, but results can be mixed and typically last under one year.

 Mini facelift surgery is a variable term used to describe a limited type of facelift.
 There is no one standard mini facelift surgery, rather it varies based on the surgeon’s preference and expertise.
-For example, mini facelift surgery can exclude mid facelift surgery to only focus on the lower face and neck.
+For example, mini facelift surgery can exclude mid-facelift surgery to only focus on the lower face and neck.
 Mini facelift surgery can target a certain aspect of the face, but depending on the areas involved, it can still be considered major surgery and has similar risks as a regular facelift.

-A pony tail facelift technique involves using incisions only behind the ear so that a patient can pull the hair back into a pony tail and the incisions are invisible.
+A ponytail facelift technique involves using incisions only behind the ear so that a patient can pull the hair back into a ponytail and the incisions are invisible.
 Most areas of the lower face and neck can be accessed with this approach.
 It is not a preferred method for older patients with significant skin excess.

 Sometimes people are not satisfied with the results of their initial facelift surgery or as time passes, there are new areas of the aging face that develop and need to be addressed.
 These people may be candidates for facelift revision surgery.
-Since this revision surgery can be even more complex than an initial facelift, it is important to seek out a revision facelift surgeon for this level of care.
+Since this revision surgery can be even more complex than an initial facelift, it is important to seek out a revision plastic surgeon in Manhattan for this level of care.